AlexStocks/redis-tool-set/readme.md

 ---
 ## Redis Variety
-* [AliRedis](http://blog.sina.com.cn/s/blog_e59371cc0101br74.html) - AliRedis, which is developed by Alibaba, use a new nginx-like one-master-multi-worker framework, in order to get full use of the CPU cores.
+* [AliRedis](http://blog.sina.com.cn/s/blog_e59371cc0101br74.html) - AliRedis, which is developed by Alibaba， use a new nginx-like(one-master-multi-worker) framework, in order to get full use of the CPU cores.
 * [Qedis](https://github.com/loveyacper/Qedis) - A C++11 implementation of Redis server.

 ---